apache/apisix-website/website/blog/2022/02/23/csrf.md

 When the `csrf` plugin is enabled in a route, all request responses to that route will contain a Cookie carrying a `csrf token`.

-The user needs to carry this Cookie in an unsecured request to the route and add an additional field in the request header to carry the contents of the Cookie.
-The field is the `name` value in the plugin's configuration so that the request passes the CSRF plugin's checks.
+The user needs to carry this Cookie in an insecure request for this route and add an additional field in the request header to carry the content of the cookie.
+The field is the `name` value in the plugin configuration so that the request passes the CSRF plugin's checks.

 The user provides a random key in the plugin's configuration, which is used by the plugin to encrypt the token information with a sha256 hash and generate a CSRF token, thus ensuring that the token cannot be forged.